dnotz/DRLND-DQN-Project1/Report.md

 * **`LR = 5e-4`**
 * **`UPDATE_EVERY = 4`**

-We choose a simple neural network acrhicture consisting of fully connected (linear) layers only.
+We choose a simple neural network architecture consisting of fully connected (linear) layers only.
 We can specify the number of hidden layers and their corresponding sizes as a Python list.
 In our experiments we used:

 * **`fc_layer_sizes = [64, 128]`**